lukekarrys/simple-realurl/README.md

 });
 ```

-## Contributing
-In lieu of a formal styleguide, take care to maintain the existing coding style.
-Add unit tests for any new or changed functionality.
-Lint and test your code using [grunt](https://github.com/cowboy/grunt).

 ## Release History

 * 2013/04/30 - v0.1.4 - *NEW FORK* - Removed all global, bin and copypaste code.